BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories

 be the set of \emph{simple positive roots}.
 We assume that $(m,m)\in 2\BoZ_{\leq 1}$ for $m\in\Phi_{M,(-,-)}^+$.
 We write the decomposition of $\Phi_{M,(-,-)}^+$ into real and imaginary roots, $\Phi_{M,(-,-)}^+=\Phi_{M,(-,-)}^{+,\real}\sqcup \Phi_{M,(-,-)}^{+,\im}$, where $\Phi_{M,(-,-)}^{+,\real}\coloneqq\{m\in\Phi_{M,(-,-)}^+\mid (m,m)=2\}$ and $\Phi_{M,(-,-)}^{+,\im}\coloneqq\{m\in\Phi_{M,(-,-)}^+\mid (m,m)\leq 0\}$.
 We can further decompose $\Phi_{M,(-,-)}^{+,\im}=\Phi_{M,(-,-)}^{+,\iso}\sqcup\Phi_{M,(-,-)}^{+,\hyp}$ where

 are the sets of isotropic and hyperbolic roots, respectively.
 For $m\in \Phi_{M,(-,-)}^{+,\iso}\cap \Sigma_{M,(-,-)}$ we call $m$ an \emph{indivisible isotropic root}.

+\begin{remark} When considering Weyl group actions we assume that $M$ is finitely generated, commutative, torsion-free, and cancellative; equivalently, we require that the natural map $M\rightarrow \widehat{M}$ to the groupification is injective, and $\widehat{M}$ is a lattice.
+All definitions of roots make sense without these assumptions (which may not be satisfied by the monoid of connected components of the good moduli space of 2CY categories). \end{remark}

-We fix an Abelian category $\CA$, and an ambient dg subcategory $\SC$ which contains $\CA$ as a subcategory of its homotopy category, and a fixed stack of objects $\FM_{\CA}$ in $\CA$, such that the Euler form $(-,-)_{\SC}$ is locally constant on $\FM_{\CA}\times\FM_{\CA}$.
+We fix an Abelian category $\CA$, and an ambient dg subcategory $\SC$ which contains $\CA$ as a full subcategory of its homotopy category, with stack of objects $\FM_{\CA}$, such that the Euler form $(-,-)_{\SC}$ is locally constant on $\FM_{\CA}\times\FM_{\CA}$.
 We assume that we have a chosen monoid $\K(\CA)$ and a fixed surjective morphism of monoids

-As in \S \ref{subsection:QandR} we assume that the natural morphism to the groupification $\K(\CA)\rightarrow \widehat{\K(\CA)}$ is injective, $\widehat{\K(\CA)}$ is a lattice, and the Euler form $(-,-)_{\SC}$ descends to a bilinear form on $\K(\CA)$ (and thus induces a bilinear form on $\widehat{\K(\CA)}$).
+As in \S \ref{subsubsection:pospartGKM} we assume that the natural morphism to the groupification $\K(\CA)\rightarrow \widehat{\K(\CA)}$ is injective, $\widehat{\K(\CA)}$ is a lattice, and the Euler form $(-,-)_{\SC}$ descends to a bilinear form on $\K(\CA)$ (and thus induces a bilinear form on $\widehat{\K(\CA)}$).
 We denote by $\Sigma_{\K(\CA)}$ and $\Phi_{\K(\CA)}^+$ the sets of primitive positive roots and simple positive roots, respectively, associated to the monoid $\K(\CA)$ endowed with the Euler form.

 \begin{remark} The hypotheses on $(m,m)$ and the definition of $\Phi_{M,(-,-)}^{+,\real}$ are designed for the study of the BPS algebras of $2$-Calabi--Yau categories.
 It is certainly possible to weaken or generalise them to combinatorially define a broader class of GKM algebras.
 A possible different choice would be